-Clause 4.2.3(b) defines a credible contingency event as a contingency event, 10 the occurrence of which AEMO considers to be reasonably possible in the surrounding circumstances including the technical envelope.
-They may be caused by events such as the loss of a single generator, a single load or a single line in the network.
+Clause 4.2.3(b) defines a credible contingency event as a contingency event,12 the occurrence of which AEMO considers to be reasonably possible in the surrounding circumstances including the technical envelope.
+They may be caused by events such as the loss of a single generator, a single load or transmission line in the network.

 This concept of "credible contingencies", as noted above, is used within the context of reliability as well as system security.
-In relation to reliability, the definitions of LOR1
+In relation to reliability, the definitions of LOR1 and LOR2 incorporate the concept of credible contingency events, but provide further one or more generating units and/or transmission elements.